 Molecular imaging of isolated peptidoglycans as novel platform for antibiotic development

-Molecular imaging of a native isolated E. coli K12 peptidoglycan sacculus.
+Molecular imaging of a native isolated Escherichia coli peptidoglycan sacculus.
 Note the nanoscale resolution of single glycan chains, allowing the interpretation of murein network morphology on a molecular scale. (white arrow = single glycan strand, blue arrow = single transpeptide bridge)

-Molecular imaging of ampicillin-treated isolated E. coli K12 peptidoglycan sacculus.
+Molecular imaging of ampicillin-treated isolated Escherichia coli peptidoglycan sacculus.
 Note the nanoscale resolution of single structurally impaired glycan chains, allowing the depiction of reduced cross linking and the interpretation of the mechanism of action exerted by ampcillin treatment. (white arrow = impaired cross linking evoked by ampicillin treatment)

 Natural products´ mechanisms of action

 Although modern medicinal chemistry has achieved striking advances in the past, the plethora of new anti-infective and anti-cancer agents are still initially identified in a plant, animal or microorganism.